aemeltsev/STM32F0-FreeRTOS-CMSIS/README.md

 arm-none-eabi-size --version
 ```

 During compilation, debug information is created, `-O2` optimization, flags for reducing the size of the generated code, THUMB instructions etc. Warning flags are enabled `-Wall` `-Wextra` `-Wstrict-prototypes`.
+The linker parameters have the `USE_LINK_GC` garbage collection and `USE_LTO` link time optimization flags set.
+The linker uses a script that describes the memory allocation map.
+Entry Point of the program, typically the reset handler function.
+Memory Regions, available in the microcontroller:
+  - `FLASH`: Read-only memory where the program code and constants are stored.
+  - `RAM`: Read-write memory used for variables and stack.
+Sections defines how different parts of the program are mapped to the memory regions.
+  - `.text`: Contains the program code and read-only data.
+  - `.data`: Contains initialized global and static variables.
+  - `.bss`: Contains uninitialized global and static variables.

 ### CMSIS
 TODO